-Climbing to the top of Mount Kilimanjaro, Tanzania, which has an altitude of 5,895 m (19,341 ft) above sea level, is the most challenging thing I’ve ever done in my life and I’m doing it again in a few months!
+Climbing Mount Kilimanjaro, Tanzania, which has an altitude of 5,895 m (19,341 ft) above sea level, is the most challenging thing I’ve ever done in my life and I’ve done it twivce.

-But I can tell you from experience that having the right kit can really make a difference both physically and mentally, so if you’re wondering what to pack for Kilimanjaro – look no further!
+One thing I can tell you from experience is that having the right kit can really make a difference both physically and mentally, so if you’re wondering what to pack for Kilimanjaro – then look no further!

-Climbing Mount Kilimanjaro – The Ultimate Kilimanjaro Packing List
+The Ultimate Kilimanjaro Packing List – Clothing, Shoes & Equipment

 Kilimanjaro Packing List – Clothing